-From 1st December 2012, a new system, the Disclosure and Barring Service (DBS), for checking individuals comes into force.
+Starting from 1st December 2012 there will be a new system the Disclosure and Barring Service (DBS) for checking individuals comes into force.

-The work of the CRB and of the ISA will be merged into a single, new non-departmental public body.
+The work of the CRB and of the ISA will be merged into a single, new Non-Departmental Public Body.
 This will be called the Disclosure and Barring Service (DBS).
-The DBS will carry out the CRB's and ISA's functions, so this will not represent a change to the services received; instead it will provide a joined-up service to combine the criminal records and barring functions.
+The DBS will carry out the CRB's and ISA's functions, so this will not represent a change to the services received, instead it will provide a joined up service to combine the criminal records and barring functions.
 The DBS was established under the Protection of Freedoms Act 2012.

-What Will Change?
+What will change?

-1. Rebranding: There will be a rebranding exercise and the new DBS logo will be introduced to many existing documents.

-2. Application Form: There are some changes to the application form, certificate and some of the language which is currently used by CRB.
+- 1. Rebranding: There will be a rebranding exercise and the new DBS logo will be introduced to many existing documents. - 2.
+Application Form: There are some changes to the application form, certificate and some of the language which is currently used by CRB.